 Note that the writer of your Leadership letter and Public Service letter should discuss the activities that you write about in response to Leadership and Service essays on the online application.
 Only three letters can be used for the national Truman Scholarship competition.
 You should make clear to your letter writers that they are writing, first and foremost, to support your application for one of U-M's four nominations to the national scholarship.
 Henry Dyson will help the selected nominees choose the three letters that best fit their applications as a whole.

-Letters should be sent directly to Henry Dyson.
+Letters should be sent directly to U-M's Office of National Scholarships and Fellowships (ONSF).
 Only the letters for official nominees will be uploaded to the Truman Foundation site.

-Completed applications, letters of recommendation, and policy statements are due to Henry Dyson in the LSA Honors Program on the Monday before Thanksgiving at 12 noon.
+Completed applications, letters of recommendation, and policy statements are due to ONSF on the Monday after Thanksgiving at 12 noon.